SOP for Preparing Cold Foods in Hotel Kitchen

 Points to note while preparing cold foods?

-Always pre-chill ingredients for foods which need to be served cold like sandwiches and salads to below 5°C before combining.
+• Always pre-chill ingredients for foods that need to be served cold like sandwiches and salads to below 5°C before combining.

 How to maintain food contact surfaces?

-Always use colour coded cutting boards for all products.
+• Always use color-coded cutting boards for all products.

-All food contact surfaces like table etc. should be smooth, able to easily cleane and sanitize and made with the appropriate material.
+• All food contact surfaces like tables etc. should be smooth, able to be easily cleaned and sanitized, and made with the appropriate material.

-Clean and sanitize all food contact surfaces prior to and after use.
+• Clean and sanitize all food contact surfaces before and after use.

-Cleaning and sanitizing steps need to be done separately in order to be effective.
+• Cleaning and sanitizing steps need to be done separately to be effective.

 How to hold Cold Foods?

-On Regular interval, the Garde Manger chef or Cold Kitchen Chef should check the internal temperature of food using a thermometer.
+• On Regular intervals, the Garde Manger chef or Cold Kitchen Chef should check the internal temperature of food using a thermometer.

 Training Summary questions: